 (e) a return required to be lodged under Part VI by the agent of that political party has been outstanding for more than 12 months.

+(2A) The Electoral Commissioner must cancel the registration of a political party if the secretary of the party fails to comply with section 62KA.

 (3) If the Electoral Commissioner proposes to cancel the registration of a political party, other than because of subsection (2)(d), the Electoral Commissioner is to —

 (a) give written notice of the proposed cancellation to the secretary of the party at the address shown in the register; and